peredaniel/MathExpression/README.md

 This will re-format every `*.swift` file inside the project folder to follow the guidelines, except the `Package.swift` manifest file.

-### Continuous Integration and Deployment

-We use [Travis CI](https://travis-ci.com/) as our continuous integration solution to run tests on open pull requests and merges to `master`.
-Tests are required to pass in order to merge any pull request to `master`.
-Travis CI is also responsible for deploying the library to Cocoapods' Trunk repository when a new tag is pushed.

 ### Roadmap

 Although the current implementation does provide what we need, there are several ideas in our minds that we are willing to implement when time allows it.
 In particular: